List of Marvel Comics characters: P: Pogg Ur-Pogg

 Pogg Ur-Pogg is a character appearing in American comic books published by Marvel Comics, created by writer Jonathan Hickman and artists Pepe Larraz and Leinil Francis Yu and first appearing in X of Swords: Stasis (December 2020).

-He was a mercenary from the dimension of Amenth who constantly spoke in rhyme and had a love of gems and precious metals.
+Pogg Ur-Pogg was a mercenary from the dimension of Amenth who constantly spoke in rhyme and had a love of gems and precious metals.
 Pogg was recruited to fight for Arakko in the X of Swords tournament.
 His first two contests were duels against Magik.
 He defeated her in their first fight but lost in their second.
 He won the three subsequent contests in which he participated.
-Pogg later fought against the Krakoan mutants in the battle after the tournament.
-Following Amenth's defeat, Pogg traveled to Earth.
-He briefly battled the X-Men during an attempted robbery on Gameworld, though he was pacified by a gift of mysterium in exchange for never fighting the X-Men again and owing a favor to Forge.

 Though he appears to be a large multi-armed, crocodile-like beast, this is actually an organic suit.
 Pogg Ur-Pogg's true body is that of a small, weak, goblin-like creature.
 In combat, he wields a khopesh-like sword.

 Poison

+Poison is the name of several characters in Marvel Comics.

+Aliens

+The Poisons are a crystalline alien race spawned by the Poison Queen, from the alternate Earth-17952.
+Created by Cullen Bunn and Iban Coello, they first appeared in Edge of Venomverse #2 (July, 2017).
+Capable of assimilating symbiotes, they sought to conquer realities by infecting superhumans with symbiotes, before feeding on them.
+The Poisons were defeated by Jean Grey, but Jimmy Hudson retained his symbiote and took the name Poison.

+Cecilia Cardinale

-Poison (Cecilia Cardinale) is a fictional character appearing in American comic books published by Marvel Comics.
-The character was created by writer Steve Gerber and artist Cynthia Martin.
-Poison first appeared in Web of Spider-Man Annual #4 (1988).
+Poison (Cecilia Cardinale) is a character appearing in American comic books published by Marvel Comics.
+The character was created by writer Steve Gerber and artist Cynthia Martin, first appearing in Web of Spider-Man Annual #4 (1988).
+Poison is a Cuban woman that bonded with an alien known as Ylandris when she was dying in prison, gifting her superhuman abilities, notably the ability to kill with a look.
+She worked as a vigilante in Miami, but was later killed and resurrected by the Hand as their agent, before being killed by Wolverine.

-Pork Grind

-Pork Grind is a pig version of Venom from Earth-8311 and one of Spider-Ham's enemies.
-His name is a play on of pork rind, cooked pieces of pork fat.
+What If?: The Other

+An alternate version of Spider-Man was bonded to a symbiote known as Poison in What if?: The Other.

 Portal

-Portal (Charles Little Sky) is a mutant fictional character superhero appearing in American comic books published by Marvel Comics.

-Publication history

-The character first appeared as Charles Little Sky in Avengers #304 (June 1989) and as Portal in Darkhawk #5 (July 1991).
+Portal (Charles Little Sky) is a mutant superhero appearing in American comic books published by Marvel Comics.
+The character first appeared as Charles Little Sky in Avengers #304 (June 1989) and as Portal in Darkhawk #5 (July 1991) where he was created by Danny Fingeroth and Rick Buckler.